Highlands, North Carolina: Geography

 According to the United States Census Bureau, the community has a total area of 6.2 sqmi, of which 6.1 sqmi is land and 0.1 sqmi, or 1.94%, is water.

-The official average elevation within town limits is 4118 ft, making it one of the highest incorporated municipalities east of the Mississippi River.
+The official average elevation within town limits is 4118 ft, making it one of the highest incorporated municipalities east of the Mississippi River, and the highest not developed as a resort community - the only other communities laying higher, Sugar Mountain, NC, Wolf Laurel, NC, Snowshoe, WV, and Beech Mountain, NC were all created as resorts.
 The annual rainfall approaches 100 in due to the orographic lifting effect of storms coming from the lower elevations.
 This rainfall, coupled with abundant sunshine, creates a lush and verdant microclimate that appeals to botanists.

 Climate

 Highlands has a subtropical highland climate (Köppen Cfb), with cool winters and warm summers.
 Highlands experiences notably cooler weather than the rest of the American South; this cooling is caused by its altitude.
 Astride the Eastern Continental Divide, at just over 4100 ft, the town's elevation contributes to its relatively cool summers and abundant rainfall, averaging 87.57 in per year.
 Average snowfall is 13 in, largely due to the fact that Highlands is further south and east in the Appalachian Mountains.
 In 2013 Highlands received 106 inches of rainfall.
 Areas of similar elevation on the northwest side of the Appalachian region, such as Banner Elk, are not as protected from periodic blasts of Arctic air and receive more substantial snowfall.
 Highlands is one of the very rare locations at this latitude that has an average high of 78 °F or 26 °C in July, far lower than the rest of the American South.